waywardone/photo-ingest/README.md

 ## About

 Tool(s) I personally use to organize photographs I take using various cameras and phones.
-This covers the gamut of renaming, rotating and storing them in a personally appealing folder structure.
+This covers the gamut of renaming, rotating, adding copyright notices and storing them in a personally appealing folder structure.